-Let’s be honest, once you’ve travelled for some time, you develop a certain type of skill sets that make you an expert traveller.
+Let’s be honest, once you’ve traveled for some time, you develop a certain type of skill sets that makes you an expert traveler.
 I call those skills a travel superpower.
-Those powers give you and edge and sometimes you become an envy of everyone else.
-What are those skills you might ask.
+Those powers give you an edge and sometimes you become the envy of everyone else.
+What are those skills you might ask?
 Let’s see.

 This post may contain compensated links.
 Find out more info in my DISCLAIMER

 Travel superpower – the packing expert